-Summary of Changes to the Proposed Policy
+Summary of Changes to the Policy

 The Policy sets forth the views of the Commission as to the manner in which certain provisions of the Act and the rules relating to exempt distributions are to be interpreted and applied.
+No material changes have been made to the Policy since the version published in the July Materials.